Mount Edziza: Drainage

 Mount Edziza is drained on all sides by streams within the Stikine River watershed.
 Elwyn Creek is a westward-flowing stream originating from the northwestern flank of Mount Edziza.
 It contains one named tributary, Kadeya Creek, which flows northwest from Mount Edziza.
 Sezill Creek is a westward-flowing stream originating from the western flank of Mount Edziza.
 It is a tributary of Taweh Creek which flows northwest from just south of Mount Edziza.
-Elwyn Creek and Taweh Creek are tributaries of Mess Creek which flows northwestward into the Stikine River.
+Elwyn Creek and Taweh Creek are tributaries of Mess Creek, which flows northwestward into the Stikine River.

 Tsecha Creek is a northeast-flowing stream originating from the northern flank of Mount Edziza.
 Nido Creek flows northeastward from the eastern side of Mount Edziza into Nuttlude Lake.
 Flowing from the eastern flank of Mount Edziza just southeast of The Pyramid is Tenchen Creek.
 Shaman Creek flows east and north into Kakiddi Lake from the southern flank of Mount Edziza.
 Tennaya Creek flows northeastward from the eastern side of Mount Edziza into Nuttlude Lake.
 All five streams are tributaries of Kakiddi Creek, a north-flowing tributary of the Klastline River which flows north into the Stikine River.

 Geology

 Background

 Mount Edziza is part of the Northern Cordilleran Volcanic Province, a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.